cfrazier1978/conviction-voting-cadcad/docs/index.md

 ## Different Flavors of Conviction Voting

 The design space for this new governance tool is wide and unexplored.
-From its academic origins in Dr. Zargham's PhD research in multi agent coordination systems, Conviction Voting was called [Social Sensor Fusion](https://github.com/BlockScience/conviction/blob/master/social-sensorfusion.pdf) and was a continuous 'fusion' of individual desires into a collective sentiment signal.
+From its academic origins in Dr. Zargham's PhD research in multi agent coordination systems, Conviction Voting was called <a href="https://github.com/BlockScience/conviction/blob/master/social-sensorfusion.pdf" target="_blank">Social Sensor Fusion</a> and was a continuous 'fusion' of individual desires into a collective sentiment signal.
 This suggests there could be multiple "flavors" of Conviction Voting:

 * **Discrete proposal CV**: Like the 1Hive or Commons Stack model, this version of CV fuses continuous preferences into a conviction signal, passing the proposal at a specific point in time, when sufficient community support has been reached.